CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 netq show inventory brief [json]
 ```

 This example shows the operating systems (Cumulus Linux and Ubuntu), CPU architecture (all x86_64), ASIC (virtual), and ports (N/A because Cumulus VX is virtual) for each device in the network.
-You can manually count the number of each of these, or export to a spreadsheet tool to sort and filter the list.

 ```
 cumulus@switch:~$ netq show inventory brief